burhanuguz/advanced-argocd-gitops/ReadMe.md

   namespace: argocd
 ```

 - I showed logon in this gif.
 First, it is insecure and also in-cluster-argocd gives an error because the secret was not applied.
-I applied it and refreshed the Application resource, then the automated sync worked and made the changes.
+I applied it and refreshed the Application resource, then the automated sync worked, and made the changes.
 - My ArgoCD instance started working with my own certificate defined in it, and that certificate information comes from Azure Key Vault.
-- I commented ArgoCD with TLS configuration lines.
+- I commented on ArgoCD with TLS configuration lines.
 You can integrate your Vault and make use of it.
 - At last, you will see ApplicationSet is degraded because it can not find cluster-1 and cluster-2.
 Let's create those clusters and manage them as well.

 ![2](https://user-images.githubusercontent.com/59168275/193478206-27b794f4-df4f-4275-9da9-9fe20117b458.gif)